awsdocs/amazon-comprehend-developer-guide/doc_source/guidelines-and-limits.md

 ## Language Detection<a name="limits-language-detection"></a>

-The [ BatchDetectDominantLanguage ](API_BatchDetectDominantLanguage.md), [ DetectDominantLanguage ](API_DetectDominantLanguage.md) operations and asynchronous jobs started with the [ StartDominantLanguageDetectionJob ](API_StartDominantLanguageDetectionJob.md) operation have the following limitations:
+The [BatchDetectDominantLanguage](API_BatchDetectDominantLanguage.md), [DetectDominantLanguage](API_DetectDominantLanguage.md) operations and asynchronous jobs started with the [StartDominantLanguageDetectionJob](API_StartDominantLanguageDetectionJob.md) operation have the following limitations:
 + They don't support phonetic language detection\.
 For example, they will not detect "arigato" as Japanese nor "nihao" as Chinese\.
 + They may have trouble distinguishing close language pairs, such as Indonesian and Malay; or Bosnian, Croatian, and Serbian\.
 + For best results the input text should be at least 20 characters long\.

 ## Events<a name="limits-events"></a>

-Events detection jobs created with the [ StartEventsDetectionJob ](API_StartEventsDetectionJob.md) operation have the following limits:
+Events detection jobs created with the [StartEventsDetectionJob](API_StartEventsDetectionJob.md) operation have the following limits:

 | Description | Quotas |